 - Your favorite essential oil – I recommend a Christmas scent like Spruce, Fir Needle, or Frankincense & Myrrh Synergy Blend

-I purchased the set of cookie cutters listed above that is all different Christmas themed shapes.
-Yes, you can use these for Christmas cut-out cookies, but you can also use these shapes to make ornaments!
+I purchased the set of cookie cutters listed above that are all different Christmas-themed shapes.
+Yes, you can use these for Christmas cut-out cookies, but you can also use these shapes to make felted 3d objects in the form of Christmas ornaments!

-The kit also comes with some leather finger coveres.
-You can wear that if you want so that your finger doesn’t get irritated from pressing down the needle.
+The kit also comes with some leather finger covers.
+You can wear that if you want so that your index fingers don’t get irritated from pressing down the needle.
 I found I didn’t need that for this project because I wasn’t spending hours and hours doing this.
 But if I was to spend that amount of time, then yes, I’d want to wear the leather on my finger.

 Again, If you’ve never needle felted before, then check out this tutorial video I made on Facebook live on how to get started with needle felting.
 It’s way easier than you might think!